My family and I love to visit Disneyland in Anaheim, California. But since it’s in California, we’ve wondered is Disneyland earthquake-proof?

 Disneyland is only 157 feet above sea level and 20 miles from the ocean.

-Speaking of both Disney and possible tragedgy, have you ever wondered why parents always seem to die in Disney films?
+Speaking of both Disney and possible tragedy, have you ever wondered why parents always seem to die in Disney films?

-I recent published this article about that phenomenon, and uncovered the devastating truth behind what drove Walt’s vision for his films.
+I recently published this article about that phenomenon and uncovered the devastating truth behind what drove Walt’s vision for his films.

 Just click that link to read my article on this site.